Rofle44-git/MechsInSpace/.project-files/obsidian/Gameplay.md

-An incremental shoot em up that's customizable and moddable.
-The goal is to fight off waves of enemies and improve your equipment and player.
+An incremental shoot em up about taking over planets.
+The goal is to drive all species to extinction while continually improving your equipment.